The Bed and Breakfast Star: Plot

-The Bed and Breakfast Star is about a girl called Elsa, who is the narrator of the story.
-She has a sunny disposition and loves to tell jokes, especially when she is trying to cheer up the people around her.
-As a child, Elsa lived happily with her mum until her mum fell in love with "Mack the Smack", a Scotsman whom Elsa dislikes because he is extremely short-tempered and, as the nickname suggests, frequently uses smacking as a punishment.
-Elsa's mum married Mack and together they had Pippa, Elsa's nearly five-year-old half-sister, and Hank, her infant half-brother.
+The Bed and Breakfast Star is narrated by Elsa, a cheerful ten-year-old girl loves to tell jokes, particularly to cheer up the people around her.
+As a child, Elsa lived happily with her mother until her mother fell in love with "Mack the Smack," a Scotsman whom Elsa dislikes because he is extremely short-tempered and, as the nickname suggests, frequently uses smacking as a punishment.
+Elsa's mother married Mack and they had two children: Pippa, Elsa's five-year-old half-sister, and Hank, her infant half-brother.

-Mack has several jobs that only last a certain period of time, which means that the uncertainty surrounding money is always evident to the children.
-After several house moves, including in with Mack's mother in Scotland, the family is finally evicted and forced to move in a bed and breakfast hotel ironically named "The Royal Hotel", which used to be a grand place but has become dirty and poorly maintained by ambivalent staff.
+Mack is unable to keep a job for more than a short period.
+As a result, the family are often evicted and must move house several times, including in with Mack's mother in Scotland.
+Eventually, they are forced to move into a bed and breakfast ironically named "The Royal Hotel", which used to be a grand palace but has become poorly maintained by ambivalent staff.
 Elsa nicknames the hotel "The Oyal Htl" due to the missing lettering on the hotel front.
-Elsa watches her family become more and more disheartened and down-trodden as they are forced to live in one room and stigmatised due to their status, and tries to help by making jokes, but this is not usually appreciated.
+Elsa watches her family become increasingly disheartened and downtrodden as they are forced to live in one room and stigmatized due to their status.
+She tries to help by making jokes, but this is not usually appreciated.

-Elsa joins the local school but doesn't like it and sometimes bunks off with Funny-Face, a boy at the hotel who she grudgingly becomes friends with.
-Elsa also grows close to a girl called Naomi, who later gets the Royal Hotel in trouble because of a TV interview which was arranged by Mack.
+Elsa joins the local school but dislikes it and sometimes plays truant with Funny-Face, a boy at the hotel whom she grudgingly becomes friends with.
+Elsa also grows close to a girl called Naomi, who later gets the Royal Hotel in trouble due to a TV interview that was arranged by Mack.

-One night a great fire breaks out in the hotel (which Elsa discovers) and Elsa saves the guests by waking them up because of her extremely loud voice.
+One night, Elsa discovers that a fire has broken out in the hotel.
+She saves the guests by waking them up, with her loud voice finally becoming a strength.
 Elsa becomes a star and is interviewed by many reporters.
 Because of the damage caused by the fire, Elsa and her family temporarily move into "The Star Hotel", a very well-managed place.
 The book ends with Elsa telling jokes to the readers.